The Albany Courthouse sits on the traditional lands of the Menang Noongar people in the Kinjarling, meaning a “place of rain”.

 The British Coat of Arms on the Albany Courthouse

 The Royal Coat of Arms of the United Kingdom is situated alongside one of the doors to the Courthouse.
-It has been carved out of sandstone which originated from Sydney.1
+It has been carved out of sandstone transported from Sydney.1

 Many Australian courthouse buildings have a Royal Coat of Arms for the United Kingdom.
 See the Royal Coat of Arms for the United Kingdom in the High Court of Australia here.